OXID-eSales/developer_documentation/development/modules_components_themes/module/certification/software_quality.rst

 Avoid creating new global functions (e.g. in the :file:`modules/functions.php` file).

-No business logic in smarty functions
+No business logic in Twig functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use smarty only for design purposes.
+Use Twig only for design purposes.
 Business logic belongs to the PHP level.

 PHP code
 ^^^^^^^^